→ since spring 2026 · tuesdays · 7:30 am ET

 The boundary is the service.

-If I'd been better at the hard talks, I'd probably still own that business today.
+If I'd been better at the boundary stuff, I might still own that firm.

 — Rebecca